uw-midsun/box/README.md

 You may also need go into your BIOS to ensure that VT-x/AMD-v (also known as *Intel(R) Virtualization Technology*) settings are enabled.

+### Windows
+On Windows, you may want to add the folder where you installed VirtualBox to your ``$PATH``.
+You can follow the instructions [here](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) to do so.
+This step is *optional*.

 ### macOS
 There's a [regression](https://www.virtualbox.org/ticket/15956) in VirtualBox that prevents USB passthrough from working correctly with STLink/JTag.
 On a Mac, ensure you install [VirtualBox 5.0.8](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0_pre18) and the 5.0.8 Extension Pack.